fomightez/muscle-binder/README.md

 ***MUSCLE: Multiple Sequence alignment tool on the command-line.***

-This repository is for running Muscle in Jupyter environment provided by [MyBinder.org](https://mybinder.org/).
+This repository is for running MUSCLE in Jupyter environment provided by [MyBinder.org](https://mybinder.org/).

-At the EMBL-EBI cite is billed as, "Accurate MSA tool, especially good with proteins.
+At the EMBL-EBI site, MUSCLE is billed as an, "Accurate MSA tool, especially good with proteins.
 Suitable for medium alignments."
 "MUSCLE stands for MUltiple Sequence Comparison by Log- Expectation.
 MUSCLE is claimed to achieve both better average accuracy and better speed than ClustalW2 or T-Coffee, depending on the chosen options."

 -------